itsmevidhyak/Trippy/README.md

 Trippy is a metaphor to how someone feel when they are on acid.
 It's about perception and perspective.
 We do not see large things that are not there.
 We see what's always been there in reality in a multitude of new ways.
 Pattern emerge in everything when the brain emphasizes what it used to ignore.
 Reality becomes exaggerated to a staggering degree.

 Ok, I didn't write that.
 I borrowed this perspective from Mark Manson.
-So, let me get trippy in the world of tfp now. :)
+Let me get trippy in the world of tfp now. :)

 Recording my tfp practices here. <br>